All Episodes

 Who is it that plays up conflict more than the news media?

-Uh Gregory kind of just shoves that aside.
+You know, Gregory kind of just shoves that aside.

 Anybody can attack the media.

-That's fine and dandy.
+It's fine and dandy.

 But the media manufactures conflict.

-They create it where none really exists.
+They create it where none really exist.

 And how come they're never blamed?

-I mean, who used more violent rhetoric than Cindy Sheehan when she was out opposing the uh American effort in Iraq or anywhere else military, Afghanistan, you name it.
+I mean, who used more violent rhetoric than Cindy Sheehan when she was out opposing the American effort in Iraq or anywhere else military, Afghanistan, you name it.

-I want you to answer this.
+I want you to answer that.

-Obama tried to injure the country.
+Is Obama trying to injure the country?

 All right, whether he is or isn't, he is injuring the country.